louiealmeda/MongoDB-Git-Repository/README.md

 # mongovc
-Seed repository for versioning mongodb
+npm module for mongodb collection version control support Edit

 Source codes are versioned for the team to collaborate easily and safely.
 Databases needs to be given the same collaboration procedure as business logic has been increasingly dependent on data.
 A lot of teams dump, restore and merge their versions of databases manually.
 Which leads to changes not being applied and causes unexpected behaviours.